 Going through a divorce can be rough.
 It may seem like there’s a light at the end of the tunnel when the divorce is finalized, but after the court battles are complete, there is often more time to think about what has happened in your life.
 Anxiety can be a common feeling after a divorce.
-Here are five ways to beat anxiety after divorce so you can get back to living your life.
+Here are five ways to beat divorce-related anxiety so you can get back to living your life.

-Here Are 5 Ways to Beat Anxiety After Divorce
+5 Ways to Beat Anxiety After Divorce

-1. Have a Hobby
+1. Start (or Resume) a Hobby

 You may find that picking up a new hobby helps you deal with anxiety after divorce.
 For many people, having a task that takes their mind off of their anxiety and the troubles they are going through with their divorce can help them heal.
 A hobby like crocheting offers a repetitive motion that you have to focus on to stick with the pattern.